Feral horse numbers are expanding across the Australian Alps and in parts of Queensland, Northern Territory and Western Australia.

 There is only one practical and humane solution.
 A large-scale horse removal program in the Australian Alps is essential to prevent continued exponential population growth and to save sensitive alpine habitats.

-An aerial culling program is now the only humane solution for the large numbers of horses in the Australian Alps in NSW and Victoria, provided there is rigorous welfare supervision, with close involvement of the RSPCA.
+An aerial culling program is the most effective humane solution for removing large numbers of horses in the Australian Alps in NSW and Victoria, provided there is rigorous welfare supervision, with close involvement of the RSPCA.

 An effective control program brings animal welfare benefits that should not be ignored.
 There will be more suffering in the future when much larger numbers of feral horses have to be killed and when they starve because of over-population.
 We must be equally concerned about the welfare of the native species adversely affected by feral horses.